renaissance-guy/downcrawl/volumes/canyon-falls.md

 Wide canals, glowing with miniature luminescent life, flow through the City, between the buildings, and toward the City's center.
 Narrow walkways, slick with moisture and growth, follow alongside the canals with an occasional bridge over or set of stairs down to, the water.

 Not far outside—and on opposite sides of—the City, the [Allos](#allos) and the [Brachion](#brachion) live in tents and pavilions pitched along the shores of two of the widest rivers that flow into and between the dark towers of the City.
-Both groups believe the City to be a holy site and send pilgrims to bathe in the living water of the Everpool at the center of the city.
+Both groups believe the City to be a holy site and send pilgrims to bathe in the living water of the Everpool at the center of the City.

 The Brachion are crude, uncivilized, and understand perfectly that they are superior to the mutated and mishappen Allos.
 The Allos, taciturn and surly, have no words and no patience for the uncouth Brachions.
 More than just pilgrims, both sides send warriors into the City.
 Conflict is common.
 The dark flow of blood is often added to the glowing flow of water between the strange towers.